Skip to content

 8. Start the validator node.

-Set up the Sentry node
+Set up the sentry node

 On your local machine, clone the node-ansible repository: